grayjay-sources/GrayJay/source-generator/templates/snippets/readme-template.md

 npm run build
 ```

-This will generate the plugin files in the `dist/` directory.
+This will generate the minified plugin files in the `dist/` directory.

 ### Development Mode